MOE'S PIANOS - THE EARLY YEARS

 At the end of 2005, Classic acquired Cascade Music – Portland’s exclusive Yamaha dealership, a Hollywood District landmark for over 40 years.

 Maurice Unis closed Cascade’s business and consolidated his piano enterprise into his further- expanding Classic Pianos “campus” at the east end of the Ross Island Bridge.
-The expansion includes a newly remodeled, acoustically-enhanced, Recital Hall that occupies the space adjacent to the Aladdin Theater.
+The expansion included a newly remodeled, acoustically-enhanced recital hall that occupies the space adjacent to the Aladdin Theater.

-Continuing a fourth generation of dedication to the piano business, all three of the Unis sons have been involved with Classic Pianos of Portland.
+Continuing a fourth generation of dedication to the piano business, all three of the Unis sons are now involved with Classic Pianos of Portland.

-Brian, Maurice’s eldest son, is head of operations – having been raised in the “piano world” all his life and trained by his father in all phases of the piano business.
-Aaron, the middle son, was first schooled in the piano shop after graduating from University of Oregon - then headed up Classic’s Concerts & Events Division until January, 2008 when he left to take a teaching sabbatical in India.
-Taylor, the youngest son, while still in college, was first trained in inventory and floor arranging; also in piano moving and storage for A-Z Moving.
-Today he has joined the Classic team full time in selling and customer service.
+Brian, Maurice’s eldest son, is head of operations – having been raised in the piano world all his life and trained by his father in all phases of the piano business.
+Aaron, the middle son, was first schooled in the piano shop after graduating from University of Oregon and now heads up the accounting department.
+Taylor, the youngest son, was first trained in inventory management and piano moving and storage.
+Today he is part of Classic team focusing on sales and customer service.

 Then in February of 2013, when Sherman Clay / Moe’s Pianos decided to leave the Portland market, Classic Pianos was appointed as the official dealer for Steinway & Sons.
 “It was like a home coming!” said Maurice.
 But by October of the same year, Steinway & Sons offered Classic Pianos a continuing dealer relationship on the provision that Classic would become a Steinway only dealer.